-For listed companies, an acquirer may make the public offer conditional upon a 'minimum level of acceptance' from the tendering shareholders (section 116 of the Securities Act and regulation 14 of the Takeover Regulations).
+For listed companies, an acquirer may make the public offer conditional upon a 'minimum level of acceptance' from the tendering shareholders (the Securities Act s 116 and the Takeover Regulations reg.
+14).
 Under current regulations, the acquirer can impose a 'minimum level of acceptance' of not more than 35% of the remaining voting shares of the target company.